Kia EV3 review

 Top-Spec GT-Line S cars add more equipment to that list, including blind-spot monitoring cameras and parking collision avoidance.

-"Price has long been an Achilles' heel for many electric cars so I'm impress that the EV3 comes with loads of standard kit but still manages to undercut most of its rivals." – Dan Jones, Reviewer
+"Price has long been an Achilles' heel for many electric cars so I'm impressed that the EV3 comes with loads of standard kit but still manages to undercut most of its rivals." – Dan Jones, Senior Reviewer

 For all the latest reviews, advice and new car deals, sign up to the What Car? newsletter here